SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 ##### Verify installation success

-As final step, you can verify SMW got installed by looking at the Special:Version page on your wiki and verifying the Semantic MediaWiki section is listed.
+As final step, you can verify SMW got installed by looking at the "Special:Version" page on your wiki and verifying the Semantic MediaWiki section is listed.

 ### Installation without shell access

-As alternative to the first two installation steps, you can obtain the SMW code by getting one of the release tarballs.
+As an alternative to installing via Composer, you can obtain the SMW code by getting one of the release tarballs.
 These tarballs include all dependencies of SMW.

-This open exists mainly for those that have no command line access.
-A drawback of this appraoch is that it makes your setup incompatible with extensions that share dependencies with SMW.
+This option exists mainly for those that have no command line access.
+A drawback of this approach is that it makes your setup incompatible with extensions that share dependencies with SMW.
 You are thus highly encouraged to use the Composer approach if you have command line access.